Harshpatel97/Tomato-Classification/README.md

+## Overview:
+This project is a plant disease classifier developed using the Plant Village dataset.
+It leverages various data transformation techniques implemented in PyTorch to enhance model performance.
+The model used for this project is the state-of-the-art EfficientNetB2, which has been fine-tuned and trained on the dataset to achieve an impressive accuracy of 90.4%.

 ## Upload Your Custom Tomato Leaf Image or Select any one from below and Click on Sumbit or Simply Drag and drop the image